dotnet/docs/docs/csharp/programming-guide/concepts/linq/data-transformations-with-linq.md

  The following query will take a sequence of numbers that represent radii of circles, calculate the area for each radius, and return an output sequence containing strings formatted with the calculated area.

  Each string for the output sequence will be formatted using [string interpolation](../../../language-reference/tokens/interpolated.md).
 An interpolated string will have a `$` in front of the string's opening quotation mark, and operations can be performed within curly braces placed inside the interpolated string.
+Once those operations are performed, the results will be concatenated.

 > [!NOTE]
 > Calling methods in query expressions is not supported if the query will be translated into some other domain.
 For example, you cannot call an ordinary C# method in [!INCLUDE[vbtecdlinq](~/includes/vbtecdlinq-md.md)] because SQL Server has no context for it.
 However, you can map stored procedures to methods and call those.
 For more information, see [Stored Procedures](../../../../framework/data/adonet/sql/linq/stored-procedures.md).